photoangell/provejs-jquery/README.md

 ### Submit Options

-jQuery-Prove uses a submit intercept handler which ensures successful form validation before allowing the form to submit.
+provejs-jquery uses a submit intercept handler which ensures successful form validation before allowing the form to submit.
 The submit intercept handler is bound by default to `form.on('click', ':submit', handler)` so really the intercept handler is really a click handler.
 The submit intercept handler accepts the following options:
 ```javascript
 form.prove({
 	fields: {},